Have you ever thrown a big get together at your house and then went to sleep before the party was over?

-Sweet potatoes are one of the healthiest foods on the planet because they are packed full of antioxidants.
-I wanted a way to prepare them that was super easy, but also tasty enough to crave.
+Sweet potatoes are one of the healthiest foods on the planet because they’re packed full of antioxidants.
+I wanted to find a way to prepare them that was super easy, but also tasty enough to crave.
 I managed to do just that with this recipe.

 Boiling or simmering sweet potatoes is the healthiest way to prepare them because they retain the most nutrients when cooked this way.